Skip to main content

 Step 4 Define audit evidence before launch.
 For each approval or status change, store who approved it, when it changed, what changed, and why.
 Define masking rules for UI vs. audit exports, and give finance a standard export pack that ties each payout to the compliance and tax state at release time.

 When comparing providers, ask for these exports and controls, not just onboarding UX demos.
-Need the full breakdown?
-Read How EdTech Platforms Pay Tutors: Tax and Payout Architecture.
+For a tutor-market version of the architecture, read How EdTech Platforms Pay Tutors: Tax and Payout Architecture.

 Use the API to initiate payout work, and use webhook events as the status stream you reconcile against internal records.